centeractive/koia/README.md

 Koia differs from similar programs mainly in that the **context to the original data** is never lost.
 You are always only a mouseclick apart from seeing the raw data on which the displayed element or value is based.

-Next to this, Koia enables the **uploading of multiple data sets**, so it is possible to create graphics based on different data without opening a lot of tabs in your browser but **switching between the data sets in one tab**.
+Next to this, Koia enables the **switch between mulitple data sets**, so it is possible to create graphics based on different data without opening a lot of tabs in your browser but **switching between the data sets in one tab**.

 ## How it works